keithbuhler/dissertation-story/2 April - Humanity and Natural Normativity.md

 #### Not primary qualities
 McDowell argues that values are not primary qualities.

 On this (Footian) view, normative facts are response-independent features of nature.
 He says that the naive realist view (that moral values are response-independent) is "impossible -- at least on reflection -- to take seriously..."[@shafer2007foundations 137]  The reason McDowell can't take naive realism seriously is that he finds one sort of internalism absurd.
-He points to a "worry about how something that is brutely *there* could nevertheless stand in an internal relation to some exercise of human sensibility."[@shafer2007foundations  143] In this McDowell agrees with Mackie: the central doctrine of European moral philosophy is a mistake; it is wrong to think that some things *merit* certain responses by virtue of what they are and what we are.
-The doctrine of natural normativity runs afoul of the modern doctrine that nature is a manifold of pure fact without any normativity 'built in', and without any internal relation to evaluators like ourselves; but, as I shall argue, the modern doctrine is the mistake.
+He points to a "worry about how something that is brutely *there* could nevertheless stand in an internal relation to some exercise of human sensibility."[@shafer2007foundations  143] In this McDowell agrees with Mackie: the "central doctrine of European moral philosophy" is a mistake;[@mackie] it is wrong to think that some things *merit* certain responses by virtue of what they are and what we are.

+The doctrine of natural normativity runs afoul of the modern doctrine that nature is a manifold of pure fact without any normativity 'built in', and without any internal relation to evaluators like ourselves.

 Thinking of colors as primary qualities is not even coherent.
 If it were true that colors were qualities adequately conceived apart from their essentially phenomenal subjective aspects, then suddenly the concept of red becomes opaque.
 If we exclude the phenomenal aspect of redness and attempt to define 'red', we are at a loss.
 So it seems that redness is as a primary quality is not "common sense" and not even coherent.
 Redness, rather, is an essentially phenomenal concept; its subjectivity is so to speak 'built in.'
 That is not to say all essentially phenomenal concepts are nonveridical; just that they are not 'thoroughly objective'.[@shafer2007foundations 138, quoting Mackie]